On braids and links up to link-homotopy: Links up to link-homotopy

+Now, let $L$ be a $5$-component algebraically split link seen as the closure of the normal form:

 The strategy is similar to the 4-component case.
-Thanks to Lemma \ref{lemclosure}, we see links as braid closures, and with Theorem \ref{normalformunicity} we know that any braid is uniquely determined by a set of numbers: the clasp-numbers $\{\nu_\alpha\}$.
-In this case, the algebraically split condition results in the nullity of clasp-numbers $\nu_{ij}$ (i.e. $\nu_\alpha=0$ for all $(\alpha)$ of degree 1).
-Now, as mentioned by Corollary \ref{coroHabLin}, the classification of links up to link-homotopy reduces to determining how partial conjugations affect the clasp-numbers.
+We see links as braid closures, and with Theorem \ref{normalformunicity} we know that any braid is uniquely determined by a set of clasp-numbers $\{\nu_\alpha\}$.
+In this case, the algebraically split condition results in the vanishing of clasp-numbers $\nu_{ij}$ (i.e. $\nu_\alpha=0$ for all $(\alpha)$ of degree 1).
+Now, as mentioned by Theorem \ref{thmHabLin}, the classification of links up to link-homotopy reduces to determining how operations $(\bar{x_i},\bar{x_i})_k$ for $i\neq k$ in $\{1,\ \ldots,\ 5\}$ affect the clasp-numbers.

 We first use Proposition \ref{propbypass'} to simplify the upcoming computations.
-In that case Proposition \ref{propbypass'} concerns degree 2 comb-claspers $(123)$, $(124)$, $(125)$, $(134)$, $(135)$, $(145)$, $(234)$, $(235)$, $(245)$, $(345)$.
+In that case Proposition \ref{propbypass'} concerns degree 2 comb-claspers $(123)$, $(124)$, $(125)$, $(134)$, $(135)$, $(145)$, $(234)$, $(235)$, $(245)$ and $(345)$.
 We record in Table \ref{tablesometransfo'} all possible transformations on clasp-numbers obtained with Proposition \ref{propbypass'}.
-As before, each row represents a possible transformation where the entry in the column $\nu_\alpha$ represents the variation of the clasp-number $\nu_\alpha$, and an empty cell means that the corresponding clasp-number remains unchanged.
-Note also that, we only need columns corresponding to degree 4 comb-claspers because the other clasp-numbers remain unchanged.
+As before, each row represents a possible transformation, where the entry in the column $\nu_\alpha$ represents the variation of the clasp-number $\nu_\alpha$, and an empty cell means that the corresponding clasp-number remains unchanged.
+Note also that we only need columns corresponding to degree 4 comb-claspers because the other clasp-numbers remain unchanged.

-Finally, we compute the effect of all partial conjugations using Proposition \ref{propconjpartiel}, and simplify the results keeping only the \emph{"generating"} partial conjugations, as in the 4-component case.
+Finally, we compute the effect of all operations $(\bar{x_i},\bar{x_i})_k$ using Definition \ref{defoperationelmt} and Table \ref{tablesometransfo'}, and simplify the results keeping only the \emph{“generating"} operations, as in the 4-component case.
 We record the corresponding clasp-number variations in Table \ref{tableclaspvariasimplifier'}.
-As for the $4$-component case, Table \ref{tableclaspvariasimplifier'} contains the data for the classification of $5$-component algebraically split.
-In other words we obtain the following classification result. classification result.
+As for the $4$-component case, Table \ref{tableclaspvariasimplifier'} contains all the data for the classification of $5$-component algebraically split links.
+In other words we obtain the following classification result.

 \begin{thm} Two 5-component algebraically split links, seen as closures of braids in normal forms, are link-homotopic if and only if their clasp-numbers are related by a sequence of transformations from Table \ref{tableclaspvariasimplifier'}. \end{thm}